appveyor/website/src/docs/server/maintenance.md

 * `APPVEYOR_DATABASE_PROVIDER=PostgreSQL`
 * `APPVEYOR_POSTGRESQL_CONNECTION_STRING=Host=<host-or-ip>;Port=5432;Database=<database>;Username=<user>;Password=<password>`

+After creating Postgres database and before running the installer you have to instrall `citext` extension:

+    CREATE EXTENSION IF NOT EXISTS citext;

 After installation, provider and connection string can be changed in the registry values `Database.Provider` and `Database.PostgreSqlConnectionString` respectively.

 #### Logs